colefuerth/4730-Project-I/README.md

 - Break up the project into smaller tasks, posting them to the issues tab
 - We can have assigned or unassigned tasks
 - **Make sure we are all properly using github branches etc**
+- The easiest way to start will be to use a library like Keras or PyTorch, and test our implementation in a jupyter notebook